-It is an anticonvulsant that is used to treat most types of seizure disorders and epileptic states, with the exception of seizure attacks.
+It is an anticonvulsant used to treat most types of seizure disorders and epileptic states, except seizure attacks.

 This medicine is also used to prevent seizures after brain surgery.